fluidself/fluidself.org/_books/health-and-fitness/perfect-health-diet.md

 - (Taurine: 500 milligrams)

-**A Recipe for Healthful Living**
+### A Recipe for Healthful Living

 - We all have chronic infections that become more severe as we age.
 If allowed to multiply, parasitic microbes will cause severe disease.

 - It's desirable to improve your "terrain" by helping your immune system control chronic infections.

-Cardiovascular disease, dementia and memory loss, neuropathy and lost balance and falls, "grouchy old man" syndrome, cold intolerance, inflamed and arthritic joints--these may all be symptoms, not of aging, but of chronic infections.
+Cardiovascular disease, dementia and memory loss, neuropathy and lost balance and falls, "grouchy old man" syndrome, cold intolerance, inflamed and arthritic joints—these may all be symptoms, not of aging, but of chronic infections.

-**Circadian Rhythm Enhancement**
+### Circadian Rhythm Enhancement

 For optimal health, strengthen and synchronize circadian rhythms by: